|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed September 10, 1942

-During June 1942, this aircraft was reverse lend lease to the U. S. Army Air Force (USAAF) but were never allocated a USAAF serial number.
-This aircraft used the original three digit de Havilland construction number on their tail.
-Possibly, this aircraft was instead a de Havilland DH.60 Gypsy Moth.
+At the start of the Pacific War, this aircraft had been not consigned and was instead shipped to Australia and placed into storage in Sydney.
+During June 1942, this aircraft was reverse lend lease to the U. S. Army Air Force (USAAF) but was never allocated serial number and continued to use the original three digit de Havilland construction number on the tail.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|